thelocomotion/GloriousProtonManager/README.md

 ### Removals
 Sees which versions are installed.
 Allows you to delete them once the version value is given as input.
 Works the same way as the other menu.
 Also shows a popup warning message if the field is left empty or an invalid value is given.
 ## Known bugs
 - Making the GUI look identical across platforms & distros is hard with PySimpleGUI.
-It will look fine on Fedora, but may look a bit off on distros like Ubuntu or OpenSUSE.
+It will look fine on Fedora and Manjaro, but may look a bit off on distros like Ubuntu or OpenSUSE.
-- When closing the application the 'Exit' button has to be pressed twice.
+- When closing the application the **Exit** button has to be pressed twice.